MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Germany/walkthrough-exporting-data-for-a-digital-audit.md

 ## Story

-Cassie is an accountant at CRONUS AG.
-She has been notified by the company's tax auditor that they want to see a list of purchase and sales transactions in the first quarter of the calendar year 2013.
-Cassie knows the type of financial data that the auditor wants, but she needs the help of Sean to set up the export.
+Cassie, an accountant at CRONUS AG has been notified by the company's tax auditor that they want to see a list of purchase and sales transactions in the first quarter of the calendar year 2013.
+Cassie knows the type of financial data that the auditor wants, but needs the help of Sean to set up the export.

-Sean is a power user with CRONUS AG.
-He understands how the data is set up technically with tables and fields.
-Therefore he usually helps Cassie set up the data exports for the auditors.
-From other data exports, he knows that the tool that the auditors use has some requirements on what the exported files must contain, but he needs the help of Cassie to establish exactly which data is needed.
+Sean is a power user with CRONUS AG and understands how the data is set up technically with tables and fields.
+Therefore, Sean usually helps Cassie set up the data exports for the auditors.
+From other data exports, Sean knows that the tool that the auditors use has some requirements on what the exported files must contain, but needs the help of Cassie to establish exactly which data is needed.

 ## Defining the Requirements

 Cassie sets up the requirements for the data export.
-The auditors have asked her for transactions with customers and vendors.
-Therefore she knows that she needs data from the customer ledger, the vendor ledger, and the general ledger.
+The auditors have asked for transactions with customers and vendors.
+Therefore Cassie knows that data is needed from the customer ledger, the vendor ledger, and the general ledger.

 ### To set up the requirements for a data export